Hotel Meliá: Trademark dispute

 In late 2008, Hotel Melia Inc (HMI) filed a complaint against Sol Meliá in the Court of First Instance after the Spanish company attempted to register the name "Melia" with the Puerto Rico Department of State asserting that Hotel Melia Inc "had the sole right to use the Meliá mark in connection with hotel and restaurant services throughout Puerto Rico."
 As a result, Sol Melia withdrew its application.
 But S.L.
 Dorpan, a wholly owned subsidiary of Sol Meliá, subsequently filed a complaint against HMI in the United States District Court for the District of Puerto Rico, "seeking a declaration that under the Lanham Act, Dorpan had the right to use the mark Meliá throughout Puerto Rico" and that HMI had the right to use the name Melia only in the city of Ponce.
 The District Court then ruled in favor of Sol Melia.
 HMI then appealed the decision of the US District Court for the District of Puerto Rico to the First Circuit Court of Appeals in Boston.
 On 28 August 2013, the Court of Appeals issued its opinion vacating the lower district court's decision and ruling in favor of Ponce's HMI.

 Guests

 Several prominent figures have been guests at the Melia, including Libertad Lamarque, María Antonieta Pons, Yolanda "Tongolele" Montes and Ninón Sevilla, as well as Pedro Albizu Campos.
 U.S. President Theodore Roosevelt was also a guest at this hotel.
+So were Ann and Gene Gillam.